Last Updated on May 12, 2022 by Grow with Bovees

 A Final Word

-Getting rid of stickers and sand burs requires you to be forever vigilant and decisive when the time comes to act.
+To get rid of sticker burrs and sand burrs on your lawn requires you to be forever vigilant and decisive when the time comes to act.

 The aim of this article is to better prepare you on both counts, so that stickers and grass burs can never take hold of your precious yard again.